 Another common cause for anal itch is hemorrhoids, which is enlarged or swollen veins in your rectal or anal region.
 This is usually caused by constipation or prolonged sitting on the toilet.
 This can be resolved by improving your diet with more fibre and fluids or taking medication to soften your stools.

 Tears of the anal skin near the mucocutaneous junction called anal fissures can also cause itch.
-Fissures are is usually caused by hard stools, constipation, childbirth.
+Fissures are is usually caused by hard stools, constipation, and childbirth.

 4.)
 Worm infestation: